MarsTheProtogen/print_Sync/README.md

-# py_talk Documentation v0.0.0
+# Print Sync Documentation v0.0.0

-py_talk is a lightweight Python-based system designed to enhance the safety of automated downloads by acting as a **disposable firewall**.
+print_Sync is a lightweight Python-based system designed to enhance the safety of automated downloads by acting as a **disposable firewall**.
 It is currently implemented for **local machines** and serves as an intermediary for processing common 3D printing files (such as **STL and OBJ**) before allowing them to reach more sensitive production environments.
-By isolating downloads and performing security checks, py_talk aims to **prevent malware infections from spreading**.
+By isolating downloads and performing security checks, print_Sync aims to **prevent malware infections from spreading**.

 ---
 ## Overview

 In automated workflows—specificaly those involving **3D printing files**—maintaining system integrity is crucial to contunuous operation.

-py_talk provides an **extra layer of protection** by:
+print_Sync provides an **extra layer of protection** by:
 - Allowing a **disposable system** to process unverified files before moving them to a more secure environment.
 - Preventing **direct exposure** of sensitive systems to files from untrusted sources.
 - Enabling a **two-stage processing approach**, allowing faster uploads that can be processed later without security risks.